-With the growth in the number of academy schools having control over their own budgets, the responsibility for fire safety has shifted well and truly onto the head teachers' shoulders.
+With the growth in the number of academy schools controlling their own budgets, the responsibility for fire safety has shifted well and truly onto the head teachers' shoulders.
+Here's what you need to know!

 Unfortunately, it looks like a significant proportion of head teachers, governors and Responsible Persons aren't really sure what their fire safety obligations entail: